 Toddlers start revealing their personality.
 We all love to pretend that a baby has a personality as soon as they exit a vagina, but, uh, they don't.
 They also don't look exactly like their mom or dad on the day they are born, either, you guys.
 Right?
 But as your kid hits 1 and then 2, you'll see a personality emerge.
 By 3, you can almost picture exactly how that kid is going to be as an adult.
 My daughters couldn't be more different, personality-wise, and we love it.
 It helps you bond with them more, for sure!
 Example: My daughter Quinn recently started winking.
 I have no idea why.
 But now she winks at the end of a sentence, which turns into a fun game of "Is she messing with me?", like "I love you Daddy." *wink* Uh, you do?
 Or was that sarcastic?

 Toddlers are probably sleeping better.
 I don't know if I can emphasize this one enough, especially as a dad of a former colicky baby and of twin babies.
 I am still far, far, far away from feeling regularly rested; I could fall asleep mid-sentence if you gave me the opportunity.
 But it is now normal for us to get six hours of sleep.
-Sure, there is likely a mini-pause or three in that because a kid comes into our room or I'm settling them back down, but compared to being up an hour at a time rocking a baby back to sleep?
+Sure, a mini-pause or three occurs because a kid comes into our room or I'm settling them back down, but compared to being up an hour at a time rocking a baby back to sleep?
 And then doing that again 45 minutes later, all night?
 It can be a game changer.
 I'd say it's one of the biggest differences because you don't realize how tired you've been until you realize how much your eyes used to hurt simply by having them open.
 You're gonna deal with wet sheets and nightmares and the like, but that's not even close to dealing with night nursing or colic or general overnight fussiness that will make you lose your mind.